 For sure, it raised millions, but still, the first thing that comes across my head is — how is this backpack get so many people over it?
 This is not the best-rugged travel backpack for sure, neither is it the unprecedented super versatile bag or can shoot lasers.
 In fact, each of this expensive backpack costs you well over $250 (excluding taxes and customs duty).
-At that price, you can get 3x a good quality backpack like this one on Amazon.
+At that price, you can get 3x a good quality backpack.

 Then I came to a conclusion where the quality is quite good.
 From the previous backers who supported their backpack before, most of them are satisfied with the overall quality.
 Although there are unavoidably a few complaints on the quality as well, as shown in the screenshots below, people are generally happy with the bag itself.

 Is it overrated?